Mid Pleistocene Transition Impact

 Our primary work product has been the

-Carolina Bay Survey, in which we have measured the size and orientation of over 50,000 landforms.
+Carolina Bay Survey which is now entitled Ovoid Basin Survey.
+In the Survey we have measured the size and orientation of over 70,000 Ovoid landforms.
 Considering the evidence contained in the Survey, we maintain that interdisciplinary research into a possible cosmic origin should be encouraged.
-Consensus opinion does hold a cosmic impact accountable for an enigmatic Pleistocene event - the Australasian tektite strewn field - despite the failure of a 60-year search to locate the causal astroblem.
+Consensus opinion does hold a cosmic impact accountable for an enigmatic Pleistocene event - the Australasian tektite strewn field - despite the failure of a 60-year search to locate the causal astrobleme.
 Ironically, a cosmic link to the Carolina bays is considered soundly falsified by the identical lack of a causal impact structure.
 Our conjecture suggests both these events are coeval with a cosmic impact into the Great Lakes area during the Mid-Pleistocene Transition, at 786 ka ± 5 k.

 What is a “Carolina Bay”, and why should one care?
 The following quote is from a 1998 PhD dissertation by Timothy D. Nifong: